Earlhamites leave mark on major health campaigns in Peru

 “Public health has emerged as a major field interest for our students.
 This May Term is a wonderful combination of the experiential education we value at Earlham and the clinical training and medical exposure our students will need after they graduate,” says Peter Blair, associate professor of biology and the co-director of the Center for Global Health.
 “After such a fast-paced experience, we made sure to give our students time to reflect on their experience and the cultural and ethical implications of the work we did there.”

 Blair co-led the excursion with Jose-Ignacio Pareja, Earlham’s director of the Science Technology Commons.
 A native of Peru, Pareja also served as a direct link to the culture and native language of the country as the Earlham delegation left the capital city and visited rural and urban communities across the Andes Mountains.

-“I got to immerse myself in the Peruvian culture while utilizing my conversational level of Spanish to navigate my way around,” says Cyrus Buckman ’18 (pictured right), who discovered both a taste for Lomo saltado, his favorite Peruvian dish, and a confirmation of his career goals through his medical training, which included vaccinating a woman against the flu.
+“I got to immerse myself in the Peruvian culture while utilizing my conversational level of Spanish to navigate my way around,” says Cyrus Buckman ’18, who discovered both a taste for Lomo saltado, his favorite Peruvian dish, and a confirmation of his career goals through his medical training, which included vaccinating a woman against the flu.

 “As a pre-med student, the program aligned very well with my interests as I learned how to take body vital signs and observed surgical procedures,” he says.
 “The experience encouraged me to continue working hard and remain focus on my goals.
 My convictions for pursuing medicine were reinforced through my observation of medical practices.”